bsmg/beat-saber-community-wiki/support.md

 [video](https://www.youtube.com/watch?v=EBFfT4-ZiIc){.youtube}

+## Clean Installation
+To perform a clean installation youre going to have to make sure that all of the files related to beatsaber have been deleted "Application Data being a separate thing"
+**First make sure you've backed up all of your custom content!** `Refer To :`[Backing Up Custom Content](#4-1-backing-up-custom-content)
+Then you'll have to go to whichever directory you had beatsaber installed and **Delete the ENTIRE Beat Saber Folder** to make sure you have no files left over which may break your game or mods, Oculus just deletes the folder as is, but this may but highly unlikely break or not work, but better safe than sorry!
+**Now if you really want to have a CLEAN** Installation `Refer To:`[Deleting The Beatsaber Folder Within Your App Data](#deleting-your-local-low-beatsaber-data)

 # 5. Still having issues
 If this page doesn't cover the bases, then feel free to ask a question in the discord!
 To increase the chance that you'll have your questions answered, consider the following:
 * Use the right channel please. `#support` for mod troubleshooting, `#model-discussion` for questions about **making** your own avatars, and `#mapping-discussion` for questions about **making** maps.